CS-205-S21/lab-1b/README.md

 ## Submission
 Submission will be by the instructor examining your repository and your lab account.
+This assignment will be graded based on your organizational skills, and I will be examining your server accounts.
+Please remove any un-needed SSH entries, be sure to remove any un-needed files, and properly identify the files that remain.